 At CareMore, their funding is per patient, or capitation, giving the clinic incentive to provide the best care at a lower cost.
 “We get to decide based on our model what kind of resources and care models we can deploy to meet those needs,” Kaissi says.

 The patients at CareMore get more time with their physicians, allowing them to address the root causes and reduce costs over the long term.
-“Our patients requires peeling the onion,” Kaissi says.
+“Our patients require peeling the onion,” Kaissi says.

 Finding providers to administer care to a difficult population can be a challenge, but CareMore tries to focus on employees who share their mission, grit, and emotional capacity.
 Kaissi says they have attracted the attention of providers and lawmakers wherever they have gone.